Hands up: who needs surgery? ...Erm, yes, apparently.

 and here for information on nipple reconstruction surgery:

 Here's an emerging reconstruction technique which may be worth asking about.

 Here's a great website supporting those who decide against reconstruction:

 I donated most of my old bras to:

 I liked the idea of this charity; donating bras to developing countries to fund breast cancer research.

 Now, as if surgery isn't enough, you have to start your physiotherapy exercises straight after.
 This is the surprise assault course thrown into the triathalon.
 Can someone please give me a break!
 You will need to do these exercises daily - even if you don't think you need them, you do.
 You will need to get your arm out to the side ready for radiotherapy.
 I didn't put too much effort into the exercises in the first week to avoid over-stretching the surgery area which was draining.
 Your Physiotherapist should prompt you to push harder if you need it.
 Take it steady, little and often.

-Here's a good article with exercises to reduce lymphodema/risks
+Here's some information on Lymphodema and a good article with exercises to reduce lymphodema/risks

 **PLEASE DONATE TO HELP OTHERS OR ASK YOUR FRIENDS**